Turner, Dodgers start fast, hold off Padres in NLDS opener

 With Sandy Koufax watching from the owners’ box, Urías retired the first eight batters he faced until Austin Nola doubled with two outs in the third.

+“We have to give a lot of credit to our offense,” Urías said through a translator.
+“They did a good job battling, getting those runs early and putting us in a good spot to win.”

-Chris Martin, who had two saves this season, pitched a perfect ninth for a save.
+Chris Martin, who had two saves this season, gave up a single in the ninth, when the Padres had the potential tying run at the plate.
 Struggling closer Craig Kimbrel was left off the Dodgers’ roster for this best-of-five matchup.

 Game 2 is Wednesday night at Dodger Stadium before the series shifts south to San Diego.